LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 Mean curves and the 95% confidence interval in [Figure 1.](#auc_plot) were calculated via 100 rounds of bootstrapping, see code above.
 The reference (blue curve) and new model (orange curve) produce similar AUC at 0.99 and 0.99, respectively.
 The confidence interval is slightly narrower for the new model.
-Overall, it is difficult to draw any meaningful conclusion from these AUC curves and it would appear that the new model with additional features did little to nothing to model malignancy predictions.
+Overall, it is difficult to draw any meaningful conclusion from the AUC curves alone and it would appear that the new model with additional features did little to nothing to improve malignancy predictions.

 ## Beyond the Area Under the Curve <a name="head-beyond"></a> ##

+Our example in [Figure 1.](#auc_plot) demonstrates how using only AUC can be limiting and suggest that analysis needs to go beyond simile AUC comparision.
 We present two additional metrics which are commonly used to asses the impact of new features or biomarkers on a model.
 These metrics include the net reclassification index (NRI) and the integrated discrimination improvement (IDI) [[3](#ref-pencina)].
 These two metrics will help in understanding the actual differences in the two models that may not be obvious in [Figure 1.](#auc_plot)